ylhyra/ylhyra_content/not_data/project/Signup/PWYW.md

 <div class="small gray">
 Payment is handled through PayPal.

 Ylhýra is free to use.
-Creating an account allows you to share your vocabulary progress across multiple devices.
+Creating an account allows you to save your vocabulary progress and continue the game across multiple devices.

 The recipient is Ylhýra <span title="Einkahlutafélag (Icelandic private company)">ehf.</span>, Icelandic identification number 480520-0170.
 </div>